-The board meets at least once every quarter.
+The board meets at least twice a year.
 The directors are given appropriate and timely information so that they can make well-informed and balanced business decisions as well as planning for the future growth of the company.
-Due to the size of the baord, there is currently no existing standing committee of the board.
+There is currently no existing standing committee of the board.